-An anthropology major and trained journalist with native-level Japanese, I worked for the major Japanese daily Asahi Shimbun and then as a tech reporter for Reuters in Tokyo, before going freelance.
+As a journalist I worked for the major Japanese daily Asahi Shimbun and then as a tech reporter for Reuters in Tokyo, getting my Japanese up to near-native level, before going freelance.
 I’ve written about technology, architecture, design, art, the Fukushima nuclear clean-up, Bolivian bonds, bitcoin and whisky.
 My work has been published in The Financial Times, The Guardian, The Sunday Telegraph, Quartz, The Japan Times, Matter, and Tokyo Art Beat.

 I have a talent for words and a knack for picking up languages (so far, in addition to Japanese, I speak Dutch, Spanish, a spattering of Italian, and can pull up an assorted ragbag of words from German, Polish, Shona…).
 I am British-Irish and have the infallible dry sense of humour that comes with such a heritage.

 When I’m not writing, you can find me practicing cartwheels in parks around Amsterdam or making vats of kimchi.

 Like what you see here and want to commission an article, research, or copywriting?

 Get in touch at sophie [at] kishicut [dot] com.